omahs/imx-docs/docs/overview/introduction-smart-contracts.md

 ### Usage example
 Let’s look at [Gods Unchained](https://godsunchained.com/) (GU) as an example:

 GU cards pass only the proto (the card ID) and the quality in the blueprint to save on-chain, and these two properties alone can uniquely determine the value of the card.
-All other properties for the cards — such as attack, defense, image_url, etc. — are stored in the off-chain metadata API.
+All other properties for the cards — such as attack, defense, image_url, etc. — are stored in the off-chain metadata via API.
 This makes it cheaper for a user (player) to withdraw a card from Immutable X as they are writing less data to the blockchain.

-The is also useful for the Gods Unchained engineering team to be able to make changes to metadata, for example, increasing the attack of a particular card as part of a balance patch.
+The API is also useful for the Gods Unchained engineering team to be able to make changes to metadata, for example, increasing the attack of a particular card as part of a balance patch.